elafarge/blog-articles/03-lennart-hardened-archlinux/02_system_configuration.md

 swapoff /dev/mapper/root-swap
 umount -R /mnt
 vgchange -a n root
-crypsetup close cryptoroot
+cryptsetup close cryptoroot
 ```

 At this stage, all our files should be signed, we can reboot.
 Let's not forget
-to reset the SecureBoot mode to "User" in the BIOS.
+to reset the SecureBoot mode to "User" in the BIOS (some will do so
+automatically on reboot but it's always better to double check).

 ### (optional): Use your TPM to unlock the root partition